e27182/nRF52832_pesky/README.md

 ##How to use it

-*please review Makefile before executing any command and make sure that you understand what you are doing*
+*Please review Makefile before executing any command and make sure that you understand what you are doing.*

+*All commands below executed in mingw64 shell from msys2.*

 1. Clone repository to your *empty* nRF5 SDK folder: